-For bike paths adjacent to streets with speed limits over 25 mph, or locations and with slopes greater than 6 percent slop, the Local Entity Engineer may require special safety measures.
+For bike paths adjacent to streets with speed limits over 25 mph, the Local Entity Engineer may require special safety measures.
 Examples include barriers or other safety devices between the roadway and bike path, or an increase in the distance between the bike path and highway.